phalt/blog/content/post/plastic_free_1.md

 So I think I do a pretty good job already but I wanted to measure how much I _actually use_ in a typical week.
 Being a nerd; I wanted to measure this scientifically by carrying out an experiment.

 I will document a week where I buy things as I have been doing, then I will try and do a plastic-free week and see how easy it is to cut down (either entirely or greatly) my plastic waste.
-I'll also weigh my recylcing bag at the end of the week to see if I've reduced the amount of plastics in it.

 ## How much plastic am I really wasting?

 ### Monday

 I filled up my water bottle and grab a coffee on the way to work.
 I use my _ecoffee cup_ to avoid a disposable cup.
-I bought a little breakfast snack bar that toots it's own horn about it begin vegan and palm-oil free but [the wrapping is definitely plastic](https://jenksbrands.com/pages/eatcrete-nougat-bar).
+I bought a little breakfast snack bar that toots it's own horn about it being vegan and palm-oil free but [the wrapping is definitely plastic](https://jenksbrands.com/pages/eatcrete-nougat-bar).
 Ah well, it's better to cut down on a few things than to not cut down at all.

 We had lunch in a restaurant because we had a new person join my work team.
 No plastic, and I even got the meal for free!